-Just as one leaves these states of concentration, one can experience the beginnings of craving, the beginnings of the mind which goes out to seek for satisfaction.
-As an arm reaches out for a cup of tea (or whatever it thinks to be joy), one sees how stupid this craving is.
+Just as one leaves these states of concentration, one can experience the beginnings of craving, the beginnings of the mind going out to seek satisfaction.
+As an arm reaches out for a cup of tea (or whatever it thinks to be joy), one sees how stupid that craving is.
 Craving has its measure of delight: the anticipation, the joy of activity, the doing, making, becoming, and controlling.
 But this is delusive joy.
-One sees craving going out, and one sees its results.
+One sees craving going out and also sees its results.

-When one is developing insight based on these powerful states of concentration, something like craving, instead of appearing as an idea or concept, appears like an animal, emerging from the mind and going out.
+When one is developing Insight based on these powerful states of concentration, something like craving, instead of appearing as an idea or concept, appears like an animal or creature emerging from the mind and going out.
 One sees this very clearly; also one can very clearly understand the dangers.
-The coarse mind can only see what is coarse and superficial.
+The coarse mind can see only what is coarse and superficial.
 The subtle mind, however, can see the subtle.

 One understands the very source and essence of craving: why it works, why the mind delights in it, and the consequences of that delighting.
-Then the mind can develop repulsion towards craving itself, repulsion to these "animals" which emerges from the mind and go out promising happiness and joy, but afterwards come back to bite and torment the mind.
-Craving is unfaithful to its promise; it promises delight, happiness, satisfaction, and contentment, but it only brings torment and disappointment.
+Then the mind can develop repulsion towards craving itself, repulsion to these "animals" who emerge from the mind and go out promising happiness and joy, but afterwards come back to bite and torment the mind.
+Craving is unfaithful to its promise; it promises delight, happiness, satisfaction, and contentment, but in the end brings only torment and disappointment.
 The refined mind can see this.

 The refined mind can see where this craving first originates.
 It first originates in the delusion of "I" and in the delusion of "mine."
-It is the delusion of a "self" (Atta) which needs joy and satisfaction in the first place.
-This sense of self, this sense of "I" is the source of craving, and it's not going to be uncovered easily as it lies very deep within.
-One needs the powerful, refined, and subtle mind to be able to even come close to the source and meaning of self, or rather that which we take to be self.
-This is a very hard thing to see, but with faith and confidence in the Buddha's teachings and by following them, one comes closer and closer.
+It is the delusion of a "self" (attá) which needs joy and satisfaction in the first place.
+This sense of self, this sense of "I," is the source of craving, and it's not going to be uncovered easily as it lies very deep within.
+One needs the powerful, refined, and subtle mind even to be able to come close to the source and meaning of self, or rather that which we take to be self.
+This is a very hard thing to see, but with faith and confidence in the Buddha's teachings, and by following them, one comes closer and closer.

-Once one sees the self, or rather that which is taken to be a self, then one can truly say that one is in the presence of Nibbana.
-One sees the self as just a mirage, which has deceived the mind for so many lifetimes.
+Once one sees the self, or rather what we take to be the self, then one can truly say that one is in the presence of Nibbána.
+One sees the self as just a mirage, something that has deceived the mind for so many lifetimes.
 One "sees" this not as a concept, but as a very refined state that is very hard to describe to others.
 Language doesn't reach to these places.

 Once that self is seen, the delusion is destroyed and the very ground from which craving originates is pulled away.
-Craving is then like a bird with no place to rest any more.
-It can still go flying in the sky, but it can't come back to rest on any branch or ground, and eventually it gets tired, and then it will die.
-Once the mind sees these things - the Dhamma., the origination of all things, and where they lead to, the nature of the mind and the nature of delusion - faith is transformed into wisdom.
-It is transformed into the experience of the Dhamma., into Enlightenment and powerful wisdom.
+Craving is then like a bird with no place to rest anymore.
+It can still go on flying in the sky, but it can't come back to rest on any branch or ground.
+Eventually it will get tired, and then it will die.
+Once the mind sees these things the Dhamma, the origination of all things, where they lead to, the nature of the mind and the nature of delusion faith is transformed into wisdom.
+It is transformed into the experience of the Dhamma, into Enlightening and powerful wisdom.